Multipath Fading Channel in Simulink

 Channel visualization parameter to 'Impulse and frequency responses' for the Rayleigh channel block and then running the model.

-To simplify and speed up simulation, narrowband fading channels are often modeled as a single-path fading channel.
-That is, a multiple-path fading model overspecifies a narrowband fading channel.
+For narrowband fading channels, a single-path fading model can accurately represent the channel.
+To simplify and speed up simulations when the channel has narrowband fading, consider replacing a multipath fading model with a single-path fading model.
 The following settings correspond to a narrowband fading channel with a completely flat frequency response.

-We now return to our original four-path fading channel and observe how narrowband fading causes signal attenuation and phase rotation, by opening the constellation diagram following the Rayleigh channel block.
+Return to the original four-path fading channel and observe how narrowband fading causes signal attenuation and phase rotation, by viewing the constellation diagram after the Rayleigh channel block.
 In addition to attenuation and rotation, you can see some signal distortion because of the small amount of ISI in the channel output signal.
 The distortion is far less than that seen above for a wideband channel.

 The Rician fading channel block models line-of-sight propagation in addition to diffuse multipath scattering.
 This results in a smaller variation in the magnitude of path gains.
-To compare the variation between Rayleigh and Rician channels, we re-configure the channel blocks to model a single-path delay and make use of a Time Scope block to view their path gains over time.
-Note that the magnitude fluctuates over approximately a 5 dB range for the Rician fading channel, compared with approximate 15 dB for the Rayleigh fading channel.
+Compare the variation between Rayleigh and Rician channels by reconfiguring the channel blocks to model a single-path delay.
+Use a Time Scope block to view the fluctuation of the path gain magnitude over the duration of the simulation.
+There is less than 5dB variation of the path gain magnitude for the Rician fading channel and close to 15 dB for the Rayleigh fading channel.
 For the Rician fading channel, this variation would be further reduced by increasing the K-factor (currently set to 10).